6-ingredient Lemon And Ricotta Cake

 A fork of ricotta lemon loaf cake being eaten from a slice on a pink patterned plate

-This lemon ricotta loaf or pound cake is the perfect easy cake to make when you need something homemade in a hurry.
+This lemon and ricotta cake is the perfect easy cake to make when you need something homemade in a hurry.
 It's very simple, made with just 6 ingredients, but it's super moist and subtly lemony.
 It's a real crowd pleaser!

 • 3 large eggs